 Working Programme I (2009-2013)

-By creating and fostering a worldwide community, GEM grew to be a relevant and tangible reality over the course of the foundation’s first Working Programme.
 By creating and fostering a worldwide community, GEM grew to be a relevant and tangible reality over the course of its first working programme.
 The focus in these five years was on global scientific projects, software development as well as projects and community engagement in regions worldwide.

 - Information on the 10 global scientific projects and the resources / products were and are being delivered by the more than 60 organisations involved, you find under ‘What we do’: Seismic Hazard and Integrated Risk

 - Information on software development and the OpenQuake suite you can find in the OpenQuake section of the website

 - A diverse yet integrated suite of projects, activities and collaborations are taking place in regions worldwide.